Opioid addiction treatment: The Enterhealth approach

 - Demerol (generic name meperidine)

-At Enterhealth Ranch, our team of board-certified addiction psychiatrists, physicians, neuropsychologists and other experts takes a holistic approach to treating opiate addiction.
-They combine their training and expertise with the latest evidence-based therapeutic and pharmacological techniques to help those suffering from opiate addiction regain control, sobriety and stability in their lives.
+At Enterhealth Ranch, our team of board-certified addiction psychiatrists, physicians, neuropsychologists and other experts takes a holistic approach to treating opioid addiction.
+They combine their training and expertise with the latest evidence-based therapeutic and pharmacological techniques to help those suffering from opioid addiction regain control, sobriety and stability in their lives.
 Proven to be more effective than traditional addiction treatment programs, the Enterhealth team developed a science-based set of treatments and protocols based on the latest medical research from the National Institutes of Health identifying alcohol and drug dependency as a treatable chronic brain disease.

-We may prescribe the following medications for opiate addiction:
+We may prescribe the following anti-addiction medications for opioid addiction:

-Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for opiate addiction with 24-hour nursing and medical staff available at any hour of the day.
-The opiate withdrawal stabilization process is a crucial first step to recovery and should only be done under the supervision of a physician with formal training in alcohol/drug addiction treatment.
+Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for opioid addiction with 24-hour nursing and medical staff available at any hour of the day.
+The opioid withdrawal stabilization process is a crucial first step to recovery and should only be done under the supervision of a physician with formal training in alcohol/drug addiction treatment.

-Depending on which opiates were abused and for how long, the signs and symptoms of opiate withdrawal can include anxiety, restlessness, irritability, sweating, tremors, sneezing, anorexia, nausea, diarrhea, abdominal cramps, sleep disturbances, intense cravings to relapse, and even death in some cases.
+Depending on which opioids were abused and for how long, the signs and symptoms of opioid withdrawal symptoms can include anxiety, restlessness, irritability, sweating, tremors, sneezing, anorexia, nausea, diarrhea, abdominal cramps, sleep disturbances, intense cravings to relapse, and even death in some cases.
 These problems vary in severity and duration depending on the specific drug dose and duration of use.
-How long it takes for the withdrawal symptoms to appear also varies.
-For example, in heroin abusers they typically occur six to ten hours after the last injection, whereas those who are addicted to methadone may not experience withdrawal symptoms for over forty-eight hours after the last dose.
+How long it takes for the opioid withdrawal symptoms to appear also varies.
+For example, in heroin abusers they typically occur six to ten hours after the last injection, whereas those who are addicted to methadone may not experience opioid withdrawal symptoms for over forty-eight hours after the last dose.

 Please note that withdrawal stabilization is NOT treatment but, rather, serves only to remove the substance safely out of the body so that the treatment phase can be started.